 Interactions between virulence and antibiotic resistance

 The agr system is the main regulator of virulence and that the production of toxins it controls is very diverse (section 1.1.2.1.).
 A study has shown that antibiotics increase the expression of virulence genes via the activation of the agr system (Subrt, Mesak, & Davies, 2011).
 Surprisingly, clinical investigations showed that MRSA strains associated with hospital-acquired bacteraemia and persistent infections are often agr-deficient (Park et al., 2012).
 While this result seems surprising, as seen in section 1.1.2.2., the most prominent staphylococcal toxins are important for organ-specific infections but less so for systemic infections.
 Moreover, further work highlighted that exposure to antibiotics during growth increases the response of the agr system (W. Paulander et al., 2012).
 As the agr system induces a high rate of gene expression, it imposes a fitness cost.
-Thus antibiotic treatment may select for agr-deficient strains, which would explain the clinical observations.
+Thus, antibiotic treatment may select for agr-deficient strains, which would explain the clinical observations.

 Antibiotics and their impact on host-pathogen interactions